 House Bill 241 enacts the Psychology Interjurisdictional Compact, which aims to streamline the practice of psychology across state lines by recognizing home state licensure for psychologists.
-The compact allows licensed psychologists to practice telepsychology and provide temporary in-person services in other compact states under specific conditions, enhancing public access to psychological services and promoting cooperation among states.
-Key provisions include the requirement for psychologists to hold an active E.passport and an interjurisdictional practice certificate, as well as the ability to practice temporarily for up to 30 days within a calendar year while maintaining home state authority over their licenses.
+The compact allows licensed psychologists to practice telepsychology and provide temporary in-person services in other compact states under specific conditions.
+Key provisions include the requirement for psychologists to hold an active E.passport and an interjurisdictional practice certificate, as well as adherence to the laws of both their home and receiving states.
+The bill also establishes a coordinated licensure information system and outlines an adverse action process to ensure accountability among psychologists practicing across state lines.

 Statutes affected: LC Text: 37-17-202